 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.

-See also South Korea’s Top Import Partners, Fastest-Growing South Korean Export Products and Highest Value South Korean Export Products
+See also Trade Wars: China Versus South Korea, South Korea Major Product Supply Advantages, South Korea’s Top Import Partners and Highest Value South Korean Export Products

 Investopedia, Net Exports Definition.
 Accessed on October 21, 2015